Fmr. Goldman CEO Blankfein talks stock selloff

 Continue Reading Below

-He predicts that the market will see a 'quick recovery' once the coronavirus threat is under control.
-He stressed that the economy is strong, banks are well-capitalized and that the United States' financial system is "not too leveraged", Blankfein also said he believes the market will avoid the systemic damage of the 2008 financial crisis.
+He predicts that the market will see a "quick recovery" once the coronavirus threat is under control.
+He stressed that the economy is strong, banks are well-capitalized and that the United States' financial system is "not too leveraged."
+Blankfein also said he believes the market will avoid the systemic damage of the 2008 financial crisis.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE